giancarvalho/challenge-backend/README.md

 ```

-From the following request, you'll get an array of addresses with the euclidian distance between them in km:
+From the following request, you'll get an array of addresses with the euclidian distance between them in km, divide by nearby (< 10km) and far spots:

 ```
 [